Livestrong Treadmill Reviews

-LIVESTRONG Fitness has taken a three-step approach to building a respected name in the fitness industry.
-First, the company manufactures durable treadmills, elliptical trainers and stationary bikes for serious athletes.
-Second, their staff has created a comprehensive collection of online resources to assist men and women in the pursuit of good health.
-You can learn about fitness routines, nutrition, medical issues and much more on their network of websites.
-Third, from its base in Austin, Texas, LIVESTRONG has helped countless individuals worldwide via charitable donations.
-For example, the company has made monetary donations to victims of Hurricane Katrina and other natural disasters.
+LIVESTRONG Fitness took a three-step approach to building a respected name in the fitness industry.
+First, the company manufactures durable treadmills, elliptical trainers, and stationary bikes for serious athletes.
+Second, their staff created a comprehensive collection of online resources to assist men and women in the pursuit of good health (You can learn about fitness routines, nutrition, medical issues and much more on their network of websites).
+Third, from its base in Austin, LIVESTRONG has helped countless individuals worldwide via charitable donations (including to victims of Hurricane Katrina and other natural disasters).

-Most prominent though has been LIVESTRONG’s active work on behalf of cancer survivors.
-In 2009 the LIVESTRONG Global Cancer Summit hosted 500 world leaders, cancer patient advocates, corporations and non-profits.
+LIVESTRONG’s most prominent charity work has been on behalf of cancer survivors.
+In 2009, the LIVESTRONG Global Cancer Summit hosted 500 world leaders, cancer patient advocates, corporations, and non-profits.
 Attendees then fanned out around the globe to support cancer victims in their own communities.
 The fitness company has donated a percentage of their profits to help cancer survivors get the supports they need.

-Five treadmill models are currently sold at the LiveStrong website.
+There are Five treadmill models currently sold at the LiveStrong website.
 The main lineup includes the LS8.0T, LS10.0T, LS13.0T and LS15.0T.
 There’s also the heavy-duty LS Pro 2.
-Each model gets a treadmill review on our website, and below we review LiveStrong treadmills overall.
+Each model has an individual review on our site.
+Below is a review LiveStrong treadmills overall.

 What We Like

 - Prices: Pricing its treadmills between about $800 and $1700, LiveStrong offers exercise machines to fit most budgets.